-- 1. At least 30 percent of the gross floor area of the mixed use development project shall be devoted to commercial uses.
-"Gross floor area" as used within this Section does not include inner courtyards and exterior stairwells or balconies. - 2.
-The maximum density for the residential use component shall be 16 dwelling units per acre in Community Regions and four dwelling units per acre in Rural Centers or developments without a public sewer connection. - 3.
-Minimum residential dwelling unit area shall comply with the building code. - 4.
-The gross floor area of commercial use in a mixed use development on RM zoned land shall not exceed 15 percent of the gross floor area of the project. - 5.
-Minimum front yard setbacks may be to property lines that adjoinadjacent to the back of sidewalks or other publicly accessible area. - 6.
-Parking shall be subject to the requirements in Chapter 17.35 (Parking and Loading) and Section Chapter 17.33 .050.A (Landscape BuffersLandscaping Standards). - 7.
+- a) On-street parking spaces located within 400 feet of the project may be credited to meet up to 50 percent of the minimum required off-street parking spaces.
+On-street parking allowed by this provision shall not be counted toward the maximum amount of parking allowed. - b) The Director may reduce the minimum off street parking requirements by up to 100 percent for mixed-use projects meeting at least one of the following requirements: - i.
+The project is sited within one-quarter mile of a public or private parking lot that can accommodate the off-street requirements. - ii.
+The project developer or owner contributes into a "public parking lot development fund" based upon the number of required off-street parking spaces. - 7.
 On siteOn-site pedestrian walkways or sidewalks connecting the residential and commercial components, as well as connecting to adjoiningadjacent commercial, residential, and civic uses, shall be provided for pedestrian safety. - ED.
 Findings.
 To assure the proposed development meets the intent of this Section for mixed use development and in addition to the findings in Section 17.52.040.E (Development Plan Permit: Findings), the following findings shall be made prior to approving a mixed use project. - 1.
 The development contains complementary and connected uses that are mutually supportive of each use, provides a significant functional interrelationship, and are integrated into the community or neighborhood it is located. - 2.
 The development creates an appropriate internal and external human scale, and provides for pedestrian comfort and amenities. - 3.
 The development is an integrated project as to land use, building design, and site layout, with a coherent physical design.